 Things that you want to take note of:

 - What variety did or did not do well.
-Not all tomatoes, cucumbers, carrots etc. are the same.
-Some varieties are better for the climate you live in than others.
+Not all tomatoes, cucumbers, carrots, etc. are the same.
+Some varieties are better than others for the climate you live in.
 And some even better for your specific soil than others.
-And there is also personal preference, we all have different taste.
+And there is also personal preference, we all have different tastes.

 - The location of a plant that failed.
 Location can make all the difference.
-If you grow a heat loving plant in partial shade or a cool weather crop in full afternoon sun, both will not do well and you might get the impression you can’t grow anything.
+If you grow a heat-loving plant in partial shade or a cool-weather crop in the full afternoon sun, both will not do well and you might get the impression you can’t grow anything.
 Not true, these plants just need to switch locations.

-- Timing of planting and harvesting.
-Again, if a cool weather plant is planted too late or a warm weather plant too early, you might get some problems.
+- The timing of planting and harvesting.
+Again, if a cool weather plant is planted too late or a warm-weather plant too early, you might get some problems.
 That’s why we do not follow the general planting time rule.

 Replant and continue to grow

 We grow a garden for food, and also for fun, pleasure, and achievement.
 So if something does not grow it gets replaced with something that does.
 Yes, pruning shears and the composting bin can be my best friends in order to obtain a beautiful and productive garden.
-In most cases we do not try to save the plant at any cost, but rather take it out and plant new.
+In most cases, we do not try to save the plant at any cost, but rather take it out and plant a new one.

 If a plant fails at the beginning of the growing season it simply can be replanted with something that might do better in that spot.
-This year most of my broccoli failed due to a dry warm spring; the plants start flowering before forming a head, we take them out and replant them with something else.
+For example, if most of my broccoli fails due to a dry warm spring; the plants start flowering before forming a head, we take them out and replant them with something else.
 It is good to have seedlings ready to be planted.

-And even at the second half of a growing season the space can still be used for new growth.
-Spinach is my favourite if space becomes available.
+In the second half of a growing season, space can still be used for new growth.
+Spinach is my favorite if space becomes available.
 It will grow till the frost and will continue to grow in early spring, giving us very early greens.
 Radishes, Tom Thumb peas, or anything that matures fast can also be planted.
 Read also planting a fall garden in a northern garden.

-As you see, there is lots to do if plants fail to grow in the garden.
-As the years go by one would think that we have less and less failure.
-True, we usually do not repeat the same mistakes too many times, but we constantly test out our limits and that often results in even more failed plants.
+As you see, there are options if plants fail to grow in the garden.
+As the years go by, one would think that we have fewer and fewer failures.
+True, we usually do not repeat the same mistakes too many times, but we constantly push our limits and that often results in more failed plants.

 So let us encourage you to keep on growing, especially if a plant fails to grow.